 Discuss with your partner how much involvement they expect to have towards making decisions along the way.
 Give them the option of hiring a wedding planner and asking what they think about it.

-4: What Do I Do When There is a Difference Of Opinion?
+4: What Do I Do When We Have Different Opinions?

 When the both of you are talking through the details of the wedding, including invites, location, size and other daunting tasks, it's inevitable that you'll have a difference of opinion on a few things.